 The Paul Byrnes '34 Archives collects, preserves, and makes accessible materials relating to the history of Albany College of Pharmacy and Health Sciences.
-Located in the Lewis Library on the Albany campus, the Archives contains a collection of documents created and gleaned from the day-to-day processes and workings of the College.
+Located in the Lewis Library, the Archives contains a collection of documents created and gleaned from the day-to-day processes and workings of the College.
 Among its holdings are meeting minutes, College publications, and personal papers from ACPHS community members.
-Access is by appointment only.
-Please call (518) 694-7270 or e-mail for more information.

 Every potential acquisition will follow these guidelines: